 Once submitted online, applications cannot be edited.
-For the Spring 2020 scholarship, complete applications must be submitted by March 6, 2020.
-The recipient of the scholarship and the nominating faculty member will be notified by April 3, 2020.
-The recipient will be recognized within Sherrod Library and at the School of Graduate Studies Awards Ceremony and Reception.
+For the Spring 2022 scholarship, complete applications must be submitted by March 20, 2022.
+The recipient of the scholarship and the nominating faculty member will be notified by April 2, 2022.

 A panel composed of library faculty and staff will judge entries that meet the criteria listed in the Overview above.
 The 300-500-word essay should address the following and must reference concrete examples of these applications in the nominated work.
 Describe your